ome/omero-documentation/contributing/ci-docs.rst

 Bio-Formats 5.x series
 ^^^^^^^^^^^^^^^^^^^^^^

-The branch for the 5.x series of the Bio-Formats documentation is develop.
+The branch for the 5.x series of the Bio-Formats documentation is master.

 .. glossary::

 	:jenkinsjob:`BIOFORMATS-DEV-latest-docs`

-		This job is used to build the develop branch of the Bio-Formats documentation.
+		This job is used to build the master branch of the Bio-Formats documentation.

 		#. |sphinxbuild|